Australia Travel Blog 2021

 Flying between capital cities is well catered for and there are often cheap deals available providing you have the flexibility to plan travel in off peak seasons.
 Peak seasons for travel in Australia coincide with the various state and territory school holiday terms.
 If you are planning Australia travel and can travel outside of these peak periods you will save money on accommodation and flights.

 To fully explore this vast continent a road trip around Australia can be an adventure of a lifetime.
-Classic road trips such as the great ocean road in Victoria, Crossing the Nullarbor, and Darwin to Perth exploring the west Australia coastline are experiences like no other and take you through scenery that will take your breath away.
+Classic road trips such as the great ocean road in Victoria, Crossing the Nullarbor, driving from Darwin to Perth, or exploring the west Australia coastline between Perth and Exmouth are experiences like no other and take you through scenery that will take your breath away.
 With this type of trip, the biggest expenses are.

 - Attraction entrance fees